flavio-fernandes/rdo-nodes/README.md

 # RDO-NODES

-This repo provides a Vagrantfile with provisioning that one can use to easily get a cluster of nodes configured with RDO and packstack.
+This repo provides a Vagrantfile with provisioning that one can use to easily get a cluster of nodes configured with RDO Packstack.

 ![RDO Nodes Example topology](https://raw.githubusercontent.com/flavio-fernandes/rdo-nodes/master/images/rdo-nodes%20example.jpg)